RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary> Muis / Trackpad </summary>

-When the user can only use the keyboard or when the trackpad/mouse is not working you can use `TAB` to navigate through the survey.
-When a user comes back to the application to finish a previous survey, they will have a easy way to select the previous survey and continue with it.
+When the user can only use the keyboard or when the trackpad/mouse is not working, you can use `TAB` to navigate through the survey.
+When a user comes back to the application to finish a previous survey, they will have an easy way to select the previous survey and continue with it.

 ![chrome-capture (2)](https://user-images.githubusercontent.com/40355914/112965824-eaa11f00-9149-11eb-8049-bd814a828f12.gif)